islandora-interest-groups/Islandora-Metadata-Interest-Group/Meetings/Agenda03.md

 _Fedora 4 Interest Group_

-- Christina sat in last Fedora 4 Interest Group meeting, Nick put question of how that group will interact with the MIG Fedora 4 Interest group.
+- Christina sat in last Fedora 4 Interest Group meeting as Nick put question of how that group will interact with the MIG Fedora 4 Interest group on the agenda.
 - Decided the MIG Fedora 4 Interest Group is joint-appointed for both MIG and F4 IG.
 - Nick: the Fedora 4 IG needs more community output, looking for 1 representative from each other group to be there
 - There’ll be a lot for others to do moving forward